evgeniums/hatn/jenkins-notes.md

 5. Install Job DSL plugin.

 6. Add new jenkins job to generate all hatn projects from Jenkins SDL description.
 Create New item, select Freestyle project, name it for example build-jenkins-jobs.
 On configuration page enable sorce manager from git: URL https:://github.com/evgeniums/hatn, branch main.
-Then add Build step "Process Job DSL", check "Look on Filesystem" and type .jenkins-dsl in "DSL Script" field.
+Then add Build step "Process Job DSL", check "Look on Filesystem" and type jenkins_dsl in "DSL Script" field.
 Save configuration.

 7. Run created job.
 Approve the script in Jenkins if requested.
 In case of fails due to some plugins missing install required plugins.